 7.11 Action without a meeting.
 The Board may take action without a meeting if a written consent, stating the action to be taken, is signed by the number of directors necessary to take that action at a meeting at which all of the directors are present and voting.
 The consent must state the date of each director’s signature.

 8.01 Endorsing instruments.
 All checks, drafts, bills of exchange, notes, or other instruments or orders payable to the Foundation may be endorsed for deposit to the credit of the Foundation, by such officer or officers, person or persons, as the Board may from time to time designate by resolution.

 8.02 Depositing funds.
 The Foundation will place all of its funds in one or more accounts at Texas State University and will not establish or maintain an account outside the university unless specifically directed by the Board.

-10.01 Amendments.
+10.1 Amendments.
 These bylaws may be amended, revised, or repealed upon majority vote by the Directors, at any meeting called for that purpose, subject to approval by the Board of Regents, The Texas State University System.

 10.2 Legal construction.
 To the greatest extent possible, these bylaws will be construed to conform to all legal requirements and all requirements for obtaining and maintaining all tax exemptions that may be available to nonprofit corporations.

 10.3 Dissolution.
 If the Foundation dissolves, it will first make full payment of its debts and obligations.
 Then, the Board will distribute remaining assets to Texas State University, a state agency described in Section 170(c)(1) of the Internal Revenue Code, to be used exclusively for public purposes.